-P = E.I

-P = 220.2,25

-P = 495Watt
+P = E.I P = 220.2,25P = 495Watt

-10.3 POWER IN MULTIPHASE AC CIRCUITS
+3.3 POWER IN MULTIPHASE AC CIRCUITS

 We know that the instantaneous power is the multiplication of instantaneous voltage and instantaneous current; active power varies in the form of a sine wave in all AC circuits.
 In polyphase circuits, phase difference is also effective over the slope of power.
 Let's explain this effect mathematically.
 Power is the multiplication of instantaneous voltage and instantaneous current.
 If one of the multipliers is zero then the multiplication will be zero, too.
 So, power will be zero in any moment when the current or voltage is zero.
-At other points, power slope will be the algebraic multiplication of instantaneous voltage and instantaneous current.
-In other words, if one of the voltage or current is on the negative and the other is on the positive, the power will be on the negative field.
+At other points, power slope will be the algebraic multiplication of instantaneous voltage or current is on the negative and the other is on the positive, the power will be on the negative field.
 If both voltage and current are at the negative or positive, the power will be in positive field.
-In figure 9.2, power slope of the AC circuit is shown; current is behind from voltage as much as "\Phi" angle.
+In figure 3.2, power slope of the AC circuit is shown; current is behind from voltage as much as " Φ " angle.

-As shown in figure 9.2, power makes two alternations in one alternation of voltage and current.
-Angular Speed (\mathbf{w}) in the formula of instantaneous voltage and current will be 2W in instantaneous power formula.
+As shown in figure 3.2, power makes two alternations in one alternation of voltage and current.
+Angular Speed (w) in the formula of instantaneous voltage and current will be 2W in instantaneous power formula.